newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/dog-trainer-cds.md

 :::

-:::callout{ showHeader="true" headerText="What if I don't complete this registration?" showIcon="false" calloutType="conditional" }
+:::callout{ showHeader="true" headerText="What if I don't complete this registration?" showIcon="false" calloutType="warning" }

-You cannot store or use any CDS for training purposes and may be subject to legal consequences if you do so.
+You cannot store or use any CDS for training purposes and may be subject to legal consequences if you do.

 :::